jleete97/tidy-data-project/README.md

 # tidy-data-project
 Course project for "Getting and Cleaning Data" (Coursera Data Science track)

 Prerequisite: have the data set in the working directory, or a subdirectory thereof.
+The data are included in this repository in the default location, for convenience.

 Steps: